bernardosulzbach/bernardosulzbach.github.io/database-design/sql-antipatterns.md

   LIMIT 1 OFFSET floor(random() * (SELECT count(*) FROM integer))
 ```

-It is worth pointing out that some database brands might have some proprietary solutions for this problem.
+It is worth pointing out that some database brands, such as Microsoft SQL Server and Oracle, have proprietary solutions for this use case.

 ## Performance benchmarking